 Three years full-time.

-- Apply your legal knowledge and theory in practical exercises such as mooting and disputes.
+- Apply your legal knowledge and skills in our mock courtroom and in our Legal Advice Centre.

 - Ideal for students looking for a career in law, including roles as barristers and solicitors.

 - Benefit from a friendly and supportive team of Law academics many of whom have practitioner experience.

 - Opportunities to gain real practical experience and networking through our legal placement module.